 Ease of Use

 The backpack straps make it comfortable to carry, especially with lighter loads.
-The webbing waist belt on this model is unpadded and therefore quite abrasive when hiking with weight on your hips.
+The webbing waist belt on this model is unpadded and, therefore, quite abrasive when hiking with weight on your hips.
 If you find yourself hopping into a boat with this piece and wanting to take off the backpack harness, be aware that it's a rather involved process of velcro loops and unthreading several straps from buckles to get it off.
 Even when it finally comes free, there are two straps, and two buckles still left dangling off the bag.
 You can attach them together to provide some lash points for your sack if you desire.
 Putting the harness back on again is a similarly involved process.

-The second remarkable feature of the Boundary is the removable backpack harness made up of adjustable padded shoulder straps, a sternum strap, and a webbing waist belt.
+The second main feature of the Boundary is the removable backpack harness made up of adjustable padded shoulder straps, a sternum strap, and a webbing waist belt.
 This is another place where previous versions of this bag were much easier to use.
-The harness' main attachment point is easy to remove, but the addition of load lifter straps means you have to un-thread the webbing from the top of the bag, as well as from the bottom where the shoulder straps attach.
+The main attachment point of the harness is easy to remove, but the addition of load lifter straps means you have to un-thread the webbing from the top of the bag, as well as from the bottom where the shoulder straps attach.
 This is rather tedious and time-consuming.
 Even after you've removed the harness and the webbing waistbelt (separate from the harness), you're left with two dangling straps and the buckles from the load lifter straps still on the dry bag.
 Not the cleanest or the quickest design we tested, nor is it our favorite.

 The SealLine Boundary is a highly durable, easy to use backpack model.
 While it may not be ideal for submersions or attaching to your paddleboard for the day, it is very ready to stand up to rainstorms and being scraped along the walls of a slot canyon.